 The Management of the Hillsboro Fire Protection District strives for transparency.
 We want our tax payers to know where their money is going and how it is being spent.
 We are more than happy to discuss any questions our taxpayers may have.
-Here are a few facts: For the Fiscal Year 2019 (Jan.
-1, 2019 through Dec.
-31, 2019) the Hillsboro Fire District's tax rate is $0.5198 per $100.00 of assessed valuation.
-This typically cost a homeowner of a $150,000.00 house $154.00 a year or 42 cents a day.
+Here are a few facts: For the Fiscal Year 2023 (Jan.
+1, 2023 through Dec.
+31, 2023) the Hillsboro Fire District's tax rate is $0.4722 per $100.00 of assessed valuation.
+This typically cost a homeowner of a $150,000.00 house $134 a year or 36 cents a day.

 As promised with the passage of the 2015 sales tax, your 2023 tax rate has been lowered from our tax rate ceiling of $0.5724 down to $0.4722.
 That is a full $0.1002 you are saving due to the sales tax.

 General Fund - All income comes into this account and this account is used to pay the bills every 2 weeks.
 Annually, money from the general fund is budgeted to be transferred to other funds from this fund.